tzeikob/dense-subgraph-miner/README.md

 you can list all the available triangles within the graph just by posting the following command,

 ```
-hadoop jar dense-subgraph-miner.jar Triangulation <input> <delimiter> <rho> <tasks> <output>
+hadoop jar dense-subgraph-miner.jar Triangulation <input> <delimiter> <rho> <sort> <tasks> <output>
 ```

-where the required arguments are the `<input>` as the path in DFS to data of an undirected graph given as a list of edges per line, the `<delimiter>` as the character used in order to separate the integer vertices of each edge, the `<rho>` as the number of disjoint vertex partitions which must be equal or greater than 3, the `<tasks>` as the number of the reducer tasks used and the `<output>` as the path in DFS to save the list of triangles.
-Be aware this process may produce duplicates have been detected within different disjoint vertex partitions.
+where the required arguments are the `<input>` as the path in DFS to data of an undirected graph given as a list of edges per line, the `<delimiter>` as the character used in order to separate the integer vertices of each edge, the `<rho>` as the number of disjoint vertex partitions which must be equal or greater than 3, the `<sort>` as a boolean option to sort the vertices within each edge in ascending order otherwise false, the `<tasks>` as the number of the reducer tasks used and the `<output>` as the path in DFS to save the list of triangles.
+Be aware this job may produce duplicate triangles, which have been detected within different disjoint vertex partitions.

+*this job assumes that each edge within the edge list coming in the form with vertices sorted in ascending order.
+If this is not the case for you, you can use the `<sort>` boolean option to force the sorting edge step otherwise set this to false.